Atkinson-Lab/Tractor-tutorial/GLMM.md

 We can now proceed to run Tractor-Mix across all variants.
 By default, the standard Tractor-Mix model does not include local ancestry as a covariate in the association model.
 This means the effect sizes are estimated based on ancestry-specific genotypes, but local ancestry itself is not adjusted for in the regression model.
+For the toy data, we use `AC_threshold = 1`, but you may need to adjust this parameter for a larger cohort.
+This is because Tractor-Mix may not be calibrated when allele counts are low.
+In the manuscript, we used `AC_threshold = 50`.

 ```{r}
 source("TractorMix.score.R")